 - TECHNICAL CENTER

-The majority of this growth came from paid streaming subscriptions, defying the initial belief that low-priced monthly subscriptions would kill the industry.
+The majority of this growth came from paid streaming music subscriptions, defying the initial belief that low-priced monthly subscriptions would kill the industry.
 As a whole, digital streaming revenue accounted for 62 percent of total industry revenue: $2.5 billion, an increase of 48 percent over last year’s figure.
 What’s more, the average number of paid subscribers increased 50 percent over last year to hit 30.2 million.
 This is a record high for the U.S.

 These numbers should make all subscription businesses happy, as they’re proof that this form of monetization is more than effective.
 However, they’re still just numbers.
 How subscription services respond to them matters far more – especially those concerned with the OTT content and music industries.
 In 2018, consumers will expect more than what they’re currently getting, and businesses need to adapt in order to gain or maintain relevancy.